1.

 121

 There are hymns, too, in which a single rite or ceremony is taken up and exalted, somewhat in the same strain as the Soma in the Pāvamāna hymns of the Ṛg; others of a speculative mystical character are not wanting; yet their number is not so great as might naturally be expected, considering the development which the Hindu religion received in the periods following after that of the primitive Veda.
-(The Translation will start from here.)
 It seems in the main that the Atharva is a popular rather than a priestly religion; that, in making the transition from the Vedic to modern times, it forms an intermediate step, rather to the gross idolatries and superstitions of the ignorant mass than to the sublimated pantheism of the Brāhmins.”1 A religion of magic, with its childish reliance on sorcery and witchcraft, takes the place of the purer Vedic religion; the medicine man who knows how to scatter the spirits and control them holds the supreme position.
 We hear of great ascetics who obtain the mastery of nature by tapas.
-They reduced by the mortification of the body.
-Man can participate in divine power by the hidden force of magic.
+They are reduced by the mortification of the body.
+Man can participate in divine power through the hidden force of magic.
 The professors of magic and witchcraft were accepted by the Vedic seers, and their calling was dignified, with the result that magic and mysticism soon became confused.
 We find people sitting in the midst of five fires, standing on one leg, holding an arm above the head, all for the purpose of commanding the forces of nature and subduing the gods to their will.

 While the Atharva-Veda gives us an idea of demonology prevalent among the superstitious tribes of India, it is more advanced in some parts than the Ṛg-Veda and has certain elements in common with the Upaniṣads and the Brāhmaṇas.
 We have the worship of the Kāla, time; Kāma, or love; Skambha, or support.
 The greatest of them all is Skambha.
-He is the ultimate principle, called indiscriminately Prapāpati, Puruṣa and Brahman.
-He includes all space and time, gods and Vedas and the moral power.2 Rudra is the lord of animals and forms the point of linkage between the Vedic religion and the later Śiva worship.
+He is the ultimate principle, called indiscriminately Prapāpati, Puruṣa, and Brahman.
+He includes all space and time, gods and Vedas, and the moral power.2 Rudra is the lord of animals and forms the point of linkage between the Vedic religion and the later Śiva worship.

 ---------------

 1. P.A.O.S., iii. pp. 307-8.
+(Proceedings of the American Oriental Society – www.jstor.org).

 2. See x.
 7. 7.
 13, 17.